MicrosoftDocs/dynamics365smb-docs/business-central/across-about-the-data-exchange-framework.md

 ---
-title: About the Data Exchange Framework | Microsoft Docs
+title: About the Data Exchange Framework
-description: The format of files for exchange of data in bank files, electronic documents, currency exchange rates, and other with ERP systems vary depending on the provider of the data file or stream and on the country/region.
+description: This topic explains how to use the Data Exchange Framework to manage the exchange of data in business documents like invoices with your business partners.
 author: SorenGP

 ms.service: dynamics365-business-central